 UMMC's continuum of care includes a 12-bed transplant unit featuring special HEPA filtration, kitchen and laundry, children's activity room, wireless Internet, family visiting room, and outpatient infusion center.

 Our facilities also include an on-site stem cell collection, processing, and storage center that is FDA registered and FACT-accredited.

 Our team includes pediatric hematologists, care coordinators, and a low nurse-to-patient ratio.
 We are a team of specialists who work together to care for kids and families.

-Outpatient clinic screenings and evaluations are performed at Mississippi Children's Cancer Clinic located on the first floor at Batson Children's Hospital.
+Outpatient clinic screenings and evaluations are performed at Children's Cancer Center located on the first floor at Batson Children's Hospital.